“Why Do My Chord Changes Sound Bad?” The Ultimate Cheat-Sheet That’ll Fix Your Messy Chords

 As you know, chord changes are a crucial part of playing the guitar.
 But if you're not measuring if your chord changes are getting better, how do you know?

-One way to find out is to record yourself changing chords.
-Doing this will allow you to see and hear your progress.
 Use the recordings to help you identify areas where you need to improve.
-You don't have to go over the top and use a fancy camera setup; your smartphone or tablet is perfect.
+You don’t have to go over the top and use a fancy camera setup; your smartphone or tablet is perfect.

 Here are some ideas for specific things to look for when you're recording yourself: